-The amount of solar energy is measured in continuous mode every 15 minutes.
-For this purpose we use data obtained from sensors of solar radiation of meteorological station Vantage Pro 2 Plus.
-It is a semi-professional type, and one of its sensors is specifically designed for measuring solar radiation.
-The collected data from the sensor are integrated and recalculated in order to be obtained results for the solar energy that is absorbed for a certain period of time per unit Earth's surface.
-The purpose of research is to trace how great is the repeatability during different periods.
-A high annual repetition provides a good opportunity to forecast energy yields in the coming years.
-The monitoring had been carried out for the region of Stara Zagora.
+A Davis meteorological station Vantage Pro 2 Plus is operating in Stara Zagora since 2011.
+The station is of a semi-professional type, and one of its sensors is designed especially for measuring of the solar radiation.
+The amount of solar energy is measured in continuous mode every 15 seconds.
+The collected data from the sensor were integrated and the data were recalculated in order to obtain results for the solar energy that is absorbed during a certain time interval per unit Earth's surface.
+The purpose of this research is to trace the repeatability during different periods.
+A high annual repetition provides a good opportunity to forecast of the energy yields for the coming years.
+The monitoring was carried out for the region of Stara Zagora